 “No it’s not,” I lied.

 When we emerged into the open dunes, we both sensed that something extraordinary was happening.
 But we were so dizzy with excitement it took a moment to sink in.
-We followed the undulating wooden path leading over the dunes down to the beach.
+We followed the undulating wooden path leading through the dunes down to the beach.
 And there it was: quite possibly the most beautiful sight I have ever seen.
 Limbo: on earth.